setiabudidaya/Pygame-physics/README.md

 Once the required packages are installed, run the newtons cradle simulation and try iy out!
 ```
-python multiplePendulums.py
+python NewtonsCradle.py
 ```

 ## Running the tests

 All tests for this application are confined to a single file.
+They test the Pendulum behavior methods defined in Pendulum.py.
 To run them
 ```
 python unitTest.py
 ```

 ## Built With